CZ-NIC/yangson/docs/quickstart.rst

    >>> inw.update('INFINITY').validate()
    Traceback (most recent call last):
    ...
-   yangson.schema.SchemaError: [/example-2:bag/foo/1/in-words] invalid type: 'INFINITY'
+   yangson.schemanode.SchemaError: [/example-2:bag/foo/1/in-words] invalid type: 'INFINITY'

 This is again correct because the new value ``INFINITY`` doesn't match the regular expression pattern in the definition of the *in-words* leaf.